Sellwood Sewer Extension Project

 The project area is generally bounded by SE Insley Street to the north, SE Linn Street to the south, SE Oaks Park Way to the west, and 99E to the east with a few areas north of SE Lambert Street.
 See map for details.

-To reduce overall impact to residents and businesses, Environmental Services has applied for a noise variance to work outside of regular construction hours on SE 13th Avenue and SE Tacoma Street.
+To reduce overall impact to residents and businesses, Environmental Services received a noise variance to work evenings and nights in a few complicated or busy areas on SE Tacoma Street and SE 13th Avenue.
 While most work will occur during the day, two evening shifts are expected to occur on each block within the extended work hour areas shown on the map.
 Allowable extended work hours are between 6 p.m. and 7 a.m.
 Monday through Saturday and on Sundays when needed.
-Overnight work is not expected.
+Overnight work is not expected and unlikely.
+Neighbors will be notified if overnight work becomes necessary.

 Project Background